By Way of Nashville: The Pedaltrain Story

 “The audition is on Saturday in Nashville and it’s Tuesday and I'm in Colorado,” he reminisces.
 “And I don't have any money for a plane ticket.
 And I don't have a reliable car either — so my folks let me use theirs.”

-And so, over the course of three solid days, he sat in the backseat charting songs and learning guitar parts while his wife drove and rewound the cassette deck over and over again.
+And so, over the course of three long days on the road, he sat in the backseat charting songs and learning guitar parts while his wife drove and rewound the cassette deck over and over again.

 “We're in the car the whole time, pull up for my audition — didn't even get a shower — and I go in and play.
 And I didn’t get the gig.
 But they were very encouraging to me and said, ‘Hey, you’re a pretty good guitar player, you should really consider Nashville.’
 So we thought about it and decided to give it a shot.”

-To his credit, Colella did end up on a few touring gigs after that, which he says were fun — for about a month.
+To his credit, Colella did end up with a few touring gigs after that, which he says were fun — for about a month.

 “But then you’re on the bus every night and the roads are rough and you can’t sleep.
 And you’re sharing a hotel room and there’s no privacy.
 It’s a grind; it’s hard.”